iwanders/micro_hap/README.md

 ## example_pico_2w
 This example is a gutted version of the project I'm originally developing this for.
 It contains a bunch of stuff that is not really relevant for the HAP example, but the current state at least puts a working bare metal example in the repo.
-It expects the lightbulb pin on 26.
+It toggles the default LED on the pcb through the cyw43 chip.

 ## License
 License is [`LICENSE-APACHE`](./LICENSE-APACHE) since it is based on [HomeKitADK](https://github.com/apple/HomeKitADK).